forivall/twitter-archive-reader-wiki/Browsing-a-single-DM-conversation.md

 In `.events.before` and `.events.after`, events are grouped by categories.
 See interface `DirectMessageEventsContainer` in `types/GDPRDMs.ts` file in order to see them and have a description of every available property.

+Used event names are the same as used in direct messages files / Twitter API.

 ```ts
 const conv = archive.messages.all[0];